OleHaetscher/predicting_well_being/README.md

 ## Usage

 This repository contains several scripts to perform a sequence of analyses.
 Main tasks are 'preprocessing', 'analysis', and 'postprocessing'.
-The `main.py` script coordinates all the tasks, while the configurations in `configs` directory determine which specific analyses are executed with which parameters.
-Thus, the configs are the only files that need to be changed when using this repository.
+The `main.py` script coordinates all the tasks, while the configurations in the `configs` directory determine which specific analyses are executed with which parameters.
+Thus, the config files are the only files that need to be changed when using this repository.

 ### Main Function